 Sometimes, 5 Why Analysis doesn’t go as expected if used as the only tool to investigate the root cause and may need to be used in conjunction with another suitable tool.

 Fault Tree Analysis

 In this way, Fault Tree Analysis can help in identifying the root cause for such events.
-Sometimes, this tool used along with other tools to streamline the process of investigation or quality by design aspects.
+Sometimes, this tool is used along with other tools to streamline the investigation process.

 Fishbone Diagram / Ishikawa Diagram / Cause and Effect Diagram

-Once the dominant causes marked as bone of fish, identify 6M’s i.e.
+Once the dominant causes marked as bone of fish, next step is to identify and allocate the 6M’s i.e.

 - Mother Nature

-CFT then helps the facilitator to sort-out the real burning causes and becomes the main bones of a fish.
+CFT then helps the facilitator to sort out those causes becoming the main bones of a fish.
 The below diagram represents a typical representation of the fishbone method.